 My Problems with Game of Thrones…

-I might as well bear my throat for the pygmies early on: I haven’t watched the HBO TV series of Game of Thrones.
+I might as well come clean early on: I haven’t watched the HBO TV series of Game of Thrones.
 Nor did I finish the books.
 So, those who disagree with my oncoming critiques but can’t be bothered coming up with a counter argument can rest safely in the belief that they know the world of George R.R.
 Martin better than I.

 But then, I’m not writing a review.
 My intention here is to dig for myself a well on which to draw when I’m asked once again why I’m not currently pursuing the books or the television series any further, despite being a reader of fantasy and an admirer of the programmes in whose company Game of Thrones is often named.
 This is, apparently, a contradiction–how can you like, say, Mervyn Peake but not Martin?
 How can you obsessively talk about The Wire when engaged on the subject, but neglect to even give the same studio’s newer flagship series a chance?
 Indeed, why dismiss something without even giving it a proper try?